 Primary prevention includes services that promote the general welfare of children and families by preventing the first occurrence of child abuse and neglect.
 Primary prevention services are available to the general public and there is no screening for child abuse risk.
 Secondary prevention includes services that identify children and families who are in circumstances where there is an increased risk for child abuse and neglect.
 Although these families are thought to be at greater risk, the provision of service is also to prevent the first occurrence of child abuse and neglect.

-For more information about child abuse and neglect prevention, visit the Resources tab.
+For more information about child abuse and neglect prevention, go to Resources.